-Medical diagnostics makes use of several imaging modalities to produce pictures of the human body.
+Medical imaging scanners are used to produce pictures of the human body.
 These images are utilised by healthcare professionals to evaluate and assist in the diagnosis of a disease state.
 This allows for the development of a personalised treatment plan for the patient.
 In addition, medical imaging is also used to monitor patients for any future medical difficulties that may develop over time.
 This is in conjunction with regular health screening programmes.

 Currently, medical imaging plays a vital role in the evaluation of various heart conditions through cardiac imaging.
 This article aims to give patients a brief outline of the different medical imaging modalities which are used in hospitals and healthcare organisations.

 What is an X-ray?

 In 1895, Wilhelm Conrad Röentgen was working in his laboratory at Würzburg University in Germany, when he observed crystals near a high-voltage cathode-ray tube beginning to glow.
 He concluded that a form of energy was being generated by the cathode-ray tube -which was able to penetrate the nearby paper – causing the crystals to glow.
 Röentgen named the unknown energy ‘X-radiation’.

 X-rays are now a general medical diagnostic procedure used to obtain images from inside the human body.
 The X-ray procedure only takes a few minutes – with the significant advantage of this imaging technique being that the X-ray machine does not enclose the human body – and therefore is able to limit anxiety in people suffering from claustrophobia.